khan-taimoor/TreadPace/readme.md

 ## Introduction

-TreadPace is a GPS running application for Android that tracks the beginning of a user's run and uses that as their baseline treadmill pace for the duration of the run.
+TreadPace is a GPS running application for Android that tracks the beginning of a user's run and uses that as their baseline pace for the duration of the run.

 ## Installation